Exhibits unveiled for new Museum artwork

 All the artists were given access to the Museum’s science and library collections to enable them to explore Darwin’s ideas and what they mean for our understanding of nature and our place within it.

 ‘It’s exciting that artists involved in this project have taken such diverse approaches in exploring Darwinian concepts,’ comments Bergit Arends, the Museum’s curator of contemporary arts.
 ‘Darwin’s bicentenary provides an opportunity to present contemporary artistic probing of his continuing significance within the fabric of this historic building.’

 Victorian architect Alfred Waterhouse designed the Museum to be a home to nature, exploring the organisation of the natural world through the building.
 It opened to the public in 1881.
-He filled the Central Hall ceiling with plant motifs to suggest a growing canopy, sheltering the many animal terracotta sculptures around the building.
+He filled the Hintze Hall (formerly the Central Hall) ceiling with plant motifs to suggest a growing canopy, sheltering the many animal terracotta sculptures around the building.
 The original decorations of the ceiling in the mezzanine gallery were lost in the 1970s when it was converted to a restaurant.
 The records of these decorations have not survived in the archives.

 ‘Darwin’s theory of evolution through natural selection revolutionised our understanding of the world,’ said Bob Bloomfield, the project leader.
 ‘The artists have a fantastic blank canvas for a modern-day homage to Darwin’s achievements.
 We hope to create a lasting legacy, building on the architect’s original intention to show the awe and wonder of the natural world within the fabric and decoration of the building.’